kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/3-event-system/index.md

 The pipe handler function **must return a promise resolving to the received payload**.

 ::: info
-When an event has more than one payload then the first one must be returned. (e.g. [Generic Events](/core/2/guides/develop-on-kuzzle/3-kuzzle-event-system#generic-events))
+When an event has more than one payload then the first one must be returned. (e.g. [Generic Document Events](/core/2//core/2/some-link))
 :::

 **Example:** _Use the [pub/sub engine](/core/2/main-concepts/5-realtime-engine#pub-sub) to notify user registration_